You can translate the document:

 Integration views

-As defined in the project structure section, integration views are those derived views created for combination and transformation but they should not be directly accessed by final client applications.
+As defined in the project structure section, integration views are those derived views created for combination and transformation but should not be directly accessed by final client applications.
 These integration views can be named as follows:

 • iv_{integration view descriptive name}_{order #}_{action, description} (optional)